cscorley/dissertation/chapters/3_method/1_flt.md

 comparisons.
 Finally, we continue by updating the model with the next mini-batch.

-Since @Dit-etal_2013 extracted the dataset from the commit that implemented the change, our partitioning is inclusive of that commit.
+Since our dataset is extracted from the commit that implemented the change, our partitioning is inclusive of that commit.
 That is, we update the model with the linked commit and infer the snapshot index from that commit.
 This allows our evaluations to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities removed by the change.

-##### Data Collection and Analysis
+##### Data Collection and Analysis {#flt-data-collection}

 To evaluate the performance of a topic-modeling-based FLT we cannot use measures such as precision and recall.
 This is because the FLT creates